jeffreen0322/a1-personal-website-jeffreen0322/readme.txt

 ### IMPORTANT STUDENT'S NOTE:

-1. I've previously made a personal website that coincidentally fulfills many of the requirements of this assignment.
+a.
+I've previously made a personal website that coincidentally fulfills many of the requirements of this assignment.
 I have decided I will not use that website as my submission, but rather create a new one, referencing the previous portfolio and making substantial changes and additions.
 This website will be my new official portfolio site, and the latter will be out of commission.

-2. I have also shared this repository with my personal GitHub account, jeffreen0322, for future purposes when I wish to make a clone of this repo.
+b.
+I have also shared this repository with my personal GitHub account, jeffreen0322, for future purposes when I wish to make a clone of this repo.
 Jeffreen3585 is my UCI associated github account.

-3. a1-personal-website-jeffreen3585/validation contains 6 screenshots of the validation process.
+c. a1-personal-website-jeffreen3585/validation contains 6 screenshots of the validation process.
 Any validation image that ends with the number 1, it refers to index.html (main page).
 If the image file ends with a number 2, it refers to contact.html (contact page).

+d.
+There is a javascript file called "index.js" that serves the purpose of giving functionality to sidebar.

 1. How many assignment points do you believe you completed (replace the *'s with your numbers)?